Berezin-Toeplitz quantization for lower energy forms: Calculation of the leading coefficients

 \section{Calculation of the leading coefficients}

-In this section, we will prove Theorem~\ref{t-gue140523I}.
-We wish to give formulas for the top coefficients of the expansion \eqref{e-gue140521I} in the case $q=0$.
+In this section, we will give formulas for the top coefficients of the expansion \eqref{e-gue140521I} in the case $q=0$, cf.\ Theorem~\ref{t-gue140523I}.
 We introduce the geometric objects used in Theorem~\ref{t-gue140523I} below.
-Put
+Consider the $(1,1)$-form on $M$,